 The legislation and case law in this area has evolved over the past 50 years or so from deeming it in the children’s best interests to be primarily parented by one parent, usually the mother, while maintaining some reasonable contact with the other parent, but not to the extent of spending too much time away from their primary residence with the primary care parent.

-Currently, it is far more common for the children to be in a shared parenting situation, or at least in a situation where they spend more time in the care of the non-primary care parent then was the case years ago.
+Currently, it is far more common for the children to be in a shared parenting situation, or at least in a situation where they spend more time in the care of the non-primary care parent than was the case years ago.
 The quest for shared parenting sometimes is driven by a genuine concern about the best interests of the children, but more often is driven by a perception that increased time with the child, at least on paper, leads to reduced child support being paid to the other parent.

 In my experience, it is not clear to what extent the children really embrace this trend of shared parenting which places them in a situation where they live at two different places, being obliged to move back and forth with varying degrees of frequency.
 There is a case to be made that the focus on shared parenting, in the sense of roughly equal parenting time, is not particularly consistent with the best interests of the children.
 From their perspective they are forced to give up the notion of having a real home, and become to some extent, visitors in each parent’s home.
 It is not certain, in my view, that the drive toward more “equitable” parenting arrangements from the perspective of the parents, is really in the children’s best interests.